Jeshibu/PlayniteExtensionsFeatures/faq.md

 No. Playnite only allows you to have a centralized list of games that you can organize and start from one place.
 Replacing clients is not and hasn't been part of the aims of the project.

 ## What's the point of the Playstation and Nintendo library plugins?
 Can I play those games on PC with them?
-You can't play those games on PC via those plugins.
-These library plugins are meant for game library management, for example to track which games you already own.
+No, you cannot play those games on PC via those plugins.
+They are meant for game library management, for example to track which games you already own.

 ## How do I import playtime?
 For library plugins that support it, you can let them dictate the total playtime for your games in Playnite.